-Buying a short sale property in Ohio and Southern California is a great way to buy a house at an excellent price.
+Buying a short sale property in Ohio and California is a great way to buy a house at an excellent price.
 However, there are some things you should know before making an offer.
 Learn more about short sales and what you can expect in our latest post.

 Short sales occur when the bank agrees to sell the house for less than what is owed in order to recoup some profits.
-Buying a short sale is a great way to save some money on the purchase of a Ohio and Southern California house.
+Buying a short sale is a great way to save some money on the purchase of a Ohio and California house.
 Below, we offer some tips to make buying a short sale a quick and easy process.

 Tip 1: Have The Right Team

 When you buy a short-sale property, it is important to have the right people backing you up.
-You’ll want to connect with short sale experts such as Homesmith, agents who specialize in short sales, lawyers who specialize in short sale properties, and title professionals who will work with you to get the search done quickly.
+You’ll want to connect with short sale experts such as Homesmith Properties, agents who specialize in short sales, lawyers who specialize in short sale properties, and title professionals who will work with you to get the search done quickly.
 Having the right people in your corner will help to ensure the process runs smoothly without any hangups or hassles.
-You’ll want to have knowledgeable, experienced, and trustworthy people on your team in order to ensure success with the purchase of your Ohio and Southern California short sale property.
+You’ll want to have knowledgeable, experienced, and trustworthy people on your team in order to ensure success with the purchase of your Ohio and California short sale property.